Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Temperature and Humidity

-Average warmth with a minimum of 150C is ideal for Busy Lizzie Plant.
+Average warmth within the range of 15-240C is ideal for Busy Lizzie Plant.
 Keep it away from drafts to prevent leaf drop.

 Impatiens wallerana grows best in humid conditions.
+Above average humidity of 60-70% is perfect for this plant.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in the humid areas in the home.
+Check out these techniques on how to raise humidity for houseplants.

 Potting Medium

-The best soil for Impatiens should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Buy multi-purpose potting mixes on Amazon.
+Busy Lizzie Plant soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are ideal for these plants.

 Fertilizer